Skip to main content

 Prompt & Cost Optimization

 AgentBoot's core claim is "prompts as code."
-If prompts are code, they need the same discipline as code: linting, testing, measurement, optimization, and review.
-This doc covers how AgentBoot helps organizations write better prompts, spend less on tokens, and measure the effectiveness of their personas.
+If prompts are code, they get the same discipline as code: linting, review, version control, and a cost budget.
+This doc covers how AgentBoot helps organizations keep persona prompts reviewable and lean, and spend less on tokens.

 The Problem